 You can also use both "->" and "<-" links for text that describes something other than a passage title.

-This even works with //completely blank// text links, which WritingFantasy will use to insert a simple turn instruction like this:
+This even works with //completely blank// text links, which WritingFantasy will use to insert a simple turn instruction with no accompanying text.

 Instead, you must //inspect// in your browser the WritingFantasy page, and copy html from within the ''id="storyhere"'' paragraph.